top of page

 Cape Winelands

 If you are not quite ready to get on a boat or into a safari vehicle then the Cape winelands is another great option to combat the winter blues.
 Franschhoek – aka ‘The Food and Wine Capital of South Africa’ – is adorned with delightful wineries, boutique guesthouses and exquisite galleries showcasing South Africa’s local talent.
 Cozying up to a fireplace with views of the Franschhoek Valley is one way to get the spirits up!
-We offer day trips and overnight stays in the winelands and have included the very best for you to enjoy.

 Visit KwaZulu-Natal